ning-hu/Computer-Vision/README.md

 The provided starter code is in `/starter_code`.
 My code is in `/image-classifier/code`.
 I wrote everything in `utils.py` other than `load_data`, and I wrote the code to run KNN and SVC on the images in `homework1.py`.

-`/Results` contains .npy files that contains the centroids of descriptors produced by KMeans and Agglomerative Hierarchical clustering,  histograms created using bag of words, and the results of my classifiers.
+`/Results` contains .npy files that contains the edscriptor centroids produced by KMeans and Agglomerative Hierarchical clustering, histograms created using a bag of words approach on image descriptors, and the accuracies and runtimes of my classifiers.

 Install right version of OpenCV
 ```